Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=flat-square&logo=github%20copilot&labelColor=512a97&color=ecd8ff)
 >
 > ```prompt
->Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for Mergington's high school's app.
+>Based on the example tutor sa app in the docs/tutor-sa.md file and use Tutoring SA as the name for school's app.
 Let's setup codespace for the URL, start the server via VS Code launch.json, and test the API.
 >
 > 1. Activate the Python virtual environment.
-> 2. Update #file:octofit-tracker/backend/octofit_tracker/views.py to replace the return for the REST API URL endpoints with the codespace URL https://[REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev for Django and avoid certificate HTTPS issues.
+> 2. Update #file:tutoring-sa/backend/tutoring-sa/views.py to replace the return for the REST API URL endpoints with the codespace URL https://[REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev for Django and avoid certificate HTTPS issues.
 > 3. Make sure the Django backend works on [REPLACE-THIS-WITH-YOUR-CODESPACE-NAME]-8000.app.github.dev and localhost:8000.
 > 4. Test the API endpoints using curl command.
 > 5. Allow host access to codespace URL and localhost:8000.